Shelley Henderson, M.S.Ed

-Shelley M. Henderson is the Diversity & Inclusion Manager for FIRST—For Inspiration and Recognition of Science and Technology—a global New Hampshire-based nonprofit that offers accessible, innovative programs to motivate young people to pursue education and career opportunities in science, technology, engineering, and math, while building self-confidence, knowledge, and life skills.
+Shelley M. Henderson is the Director of Equity, Diversity & Inclusion for FIRST—For Inspiration and Recognition of Science and Technology—a global New Hampshire-based nonprofit that offers accessible, innovative programs to motivate young people to pursue education and career opportunities in science, technology, engineering, and math, while building self-confidence, knowledge, and life skills.
 She leads its national STEM equity initiative to design and implement strategies that will not only improve the diversity of K-12 program participation but will also embed inclusion within the FIRST organization and field implementation.
 Shelley has defined and prioritized underrepresented and underserved populations to design laser-focused strategies aligned with metrics for optimal impact.
 A thought leader in this space, Shelley is a nationally-sought speaker and has contributed to Education World, Scholastic and the FIRST Inspire blogs.

 Equipping adults to address inequity and advance social justice has always been a priority throughout her professional journey.
 Shelley has spent over 20 years working as a youth development specialist, certified teacher, nonprofit executive, university program coordinator, community organizer, public policy advocate and volunteer for a number of organizations and initiatives locally and nationally.
 Because of her commitment to empowering a critical mass of equity-focused change agents, any given semester she is teaching adjunct courses at the University of Nebraska at Omaha and Nebraska Methodist College ensuring that pre-service teachers and health care practitioners are culturally responsive.